 Figure 5d-f examines the similarity between pairs of spike trains to repeated presentations of a single stimulus, using a specific spike train distance measure (Victor and Purpura, 1997).
-The measure relies on a timescale parameter λ and is defined as the minimum cost for bringing one spike train into alignment with another by shifting and adding/deleting spikes, where adding or deleting has a cost of 1, and shifting a spike by t ms entails a cost of t/λ .
+The measure relies on a time scale parameter λ and is defined as the minimum cost for bringing one spike train into alignment with another by shifting and adding or deleting spikes, in which adding or deleting has a cost of 1, and shifting a spike by t ms entails a cost of t/λ .
 For any two spike trains, this distance measure is bounded above by the sum of the number spikes in both spike trains ($\lambda = 0$) and bounded below by their spike count difference ($\lambda = \infty$).
-Software for computing the spike time distance measure was obtained from the author's website (Victor and Purpura, 1997).
+Software for computing the spike time distance measure was obtained from Victor and Purpura (1997).